florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 In WhatsApp a neat parcel card is shown with the parcel description, a photo and the parcel marks.
-When you click on the card, you will be navigated directly to the concerning parcel Florishop.
+When you click on the card, you will be navigated directly to the concerning parcel FloriShop.

-**Florishop Payment gateway**
+**FloriShop Payment gateway**
 In order to complete a Webshop solution, a payment module can be linked, so that customers can determine open positions before buying.
 The rules can be managed entirely from the Florisoft package, for example the maximum credit limit, how old the oldest open post may be or the maximum number of open invoices.

-The FloriShop addon Florishop Payment Gateway makes it possible for the customer in the shop to make a payment with an external payment provider.
+The FloriShop add-on FloriShop Payment Gateway makes it possible for the customer in the shop to make a payment with an external payment provider.
 Payment providers that are supported by this Gateway in any
 case: